 You should hire a tax lawyer, provide a power of attorney using form 2848, and have the attorney call the IRS to figure it out.
 And in the future, adjust your withholding so the Treasury does not hold your $7k hostage indefinitely.

 I'd need more details to be sure but I'd say no. I would report it and list it as not taxable.
 If you get a letter you'd argue that she received no economic benefit and that he should be fully responsible.
-If you lose file a contempt action in domestic court for damages and fees.
-First I would have...Read more »
+If you lose file a contempt action in domestic court for damages and fees....Read more »

 Last week a policeman gave me a notification from the city that I and my brother (who lives in Oak Cliff with our elderly father, who has dementia) are being sued for almost $4000 in back taxes.
 The main thing is that we do not have the money to pay that all at once, yet I am required to answer in...
 Read more »